 What is Stalking in Texas?

 Stalking is a criminal offense in Texas that is defined under Penal Code 42.072.
-Stalking occurs when a person on more than one occasion and pursuant to the same course of conduct does things that he reasonably believes will put the victim in fear of damage to their property, bodily injury, or death.
+Stalking occurs when a person, on more than one occasion and pursuant to the same course of conduct, does things that he or she reasonably believes will put the victim in fear of damage to their property, bodily injury, or death.
 This is generally a third degree offense, unlike the similar charge of harassment which is generally a misdemeanor.

 Texas Stalking Facts

 Sam Houston State University did a study on stalking in Texas and found that over 18% of 700 randomly selected Texas residents said they were victims of stalking.
 Other interesting facts they published included:

 - Stalking victims are most likely to be under 35 years of age.

 - Men (16%) and women (19.9%) were about equally likely to be stalked.

 - Over 50% of stalking victims were acquainted with their stalkers.